adiospace/vim-adio/README.md

 Adio is a dark colorscheme made only for terminals suporting 256 colors.
 Syntax highlighting is based on Monokai colorscheme.

+## Configuration

-To make the Vertical Split Character look like a line, make sure you add this to your .vimrc file:
+To make the Vertical Split Character look like a line, make sure you add this to your `.vimrc` file:

     set encoding=utf-8
     set fillchars=vert:\│